 1.- It is NOT recommended to travel by plane before the first week of surgery

-2.- Between day 7 and day 14 of surgery you can travel by plane, on trips of less than 3 hours.
-If there are stops, you can travel less than 3 hours, and stopover for another flight.
-Do not take direct flights of more than 3 hours in this period.
+2.- Between day 7 and day 14 after surgery, you can travel by plane for trips of less than 3 hours.
+If you have stopovers, you can travel for less than 3 hours and stop for another flight.
+Do not take direct flights of more than 3 hours during this period.

-3.- After the 14th, you can take flights longer than 3 hours directly.
+3.- After the 14th, direct flights of more than 3 hours can be taken.

 4.- Do ALL recommendations from A to D (see above)